Artemis-Haven/symfony-boilerplate/README.md

 **It is intended to be used in association with this other repository :** https://github.com/Artemis-Haven/symfony-docker-boilerplate but it can also be used independently.

-With these two repos, **in less than one minute, you can deploy a fully working, ready-to-use, dev environment for a new Symfony project.**
+With these two repos, **in less than one minute, you can deploy a fully working, ready-to-use, dev environment for a new Symfony project** (the see instructions below).

 The other repository contains containers for:
 - PHP-FPM with Composer & Symfony executables